Calculation of radiocarbon dates: Errors and reliability

 The usual presentation of a radiocarbon date, as a specific date plus or minus an error term, obscures the fact that the true age of the object being measured may lie outside the range of dates quoted.
 In 1970, the British Museum radiocarbon laboratory ran weekly measurements on the same sample for six months.
 The results varied widely (though consistently with a normal distribution of errors in the measurements), and included multiple date ranges (of 1σ confidence) that did not overlap with each other.
 The extreme measurements included one with a maximum age of under 4,400 years, and another with a minimum age of over 4,500 years.

 It is also possible for laboratories to have systematic errors, caused by weaknesses in their methodologies.
 For example, if 1% of the benzene in a modern reference sample is allowed to evaporate, scintillation counting will give a radiocarbon age that is too young by about 80 years.
 Laboratories work to detect these errors both by testing their own procedures, and by periodic inter-laboratory comparisons of a variety of different samples; any laboratories whose results differ from the consensus radiocarbon age by too great an amount may be suffering from systematic errors.
 Even if the systematic errors are not corrected, the laboratory can estimate the magnitude of the effect and include this in the published error estimates for their results.

 The limit of measurability is approximately eight half-lives, or about 45,000 years.
 Samples older than this will typically be reported as having an infinite age.
 Some techniques have been developed to extend the range of dating further into the past, including isotopic enrichment, or large samples and very high precision counters.
 These methods have in some cases increased the maximum age that can be reported for a sample to 60,000 and even 75,000 years.

+Comparing and combining determinations

+In many applications, multiple radiocarbon determinations are obtained either from the same object or from several samples believed to represent the same event or archaeological context.
+Because a single determination may be affected not only by counting error but also by additional laboratory and environmental uncertainties, formal statistical procedures are required to assess whether such results are mutually consistent and, if so, whether they may be combined into a more precise pooled estimate.

+Ward and Wilson (1978) provided a systematic statistical framework for comparing and combining determinations, distinguishing between two fundamental situations: